Random singlet physics in exchange disordered 2D triangular YbCu$_{1.14}$Se$_2$: Discussion

 \section{Discussion}

 The SC-XRD results indicate a well-ordered triangular lattice of Yb ions with a significant amount of disorder on the Cu site: the Cu occupation is not the expected 50\%.
-The lack of ordering of Cu vacancies is consistent with previous x-ray diffraction measurement.
-No comparison can be made with the exact value of Cu occupations, as the reported refinements fixed the occupation to 50\% \cite{Daszkiewicz_2008}.
+The lack of ordering of Cu vacancies is consistent with previous x-ray diffraction measurements, where Cu occupancy was freely refined to be $1.08$ \cite{Boswell2025ACS}.
 However, the related compound DyCu$_x$Se$_2$ has a reported Cu occupancy of 57 \%, matching the our refined value remarkably well \cite{Esmaeili2014}.
 Importantly, the disorder on the non-magnetic Cu itself is separated from the Yb site with Se, shown in Fig.~\ref{fig:SCXRD_fig}(a).
 The disordered crystalline environment provides bond disorder which would create a distribution of magnetic exchanges, similar to that in YbZnGaO$_4$ and YbMgGaO$_4$ \cite{Ma2018, Kimchi_2018_YMGO}.

-Although the YbCu$_{1.14}$Se$_2$ susceptibility indicates a well-defined local Yb$^{3+}$ spin, heat capacity shows no magnetic ordering transition.
+Although the YbCu$_{1.14}$Se$_2$ susceptibility indicates a well-defined local Yb$^{3+}$ spin, heat capacity shows no clear magnetic ordering transition (no spike or discontinuity that is unambiguous).
 Meanwhile, the sub-linear specific heat between 0.5~K and 5~K shows a manifestly non-magnon behavior.
 A sub-linear specific heat is neither consistent with a 2D bosonic magnon dispersion (which in the low-$T$ limit predicts $C \propto T^2$ for gapless linear modes or $C \propto e^T$ if gapped) nor with a Fermi surface (which regardless of dimensionality predicts $C \propto T$ as $T \rightarrow 0$) \cite{AshcroftMermin}.
 Sub-linear specific heat has been observed in exchange-disordered magnets like Li$_4$CuTeO$_6$ \cite{Khatua2022} and YbMgGaO$_4$ \cite{Xu_2016_YMGO}; furthermore, theoretical calculations of a strongly disordered 2D triangular Heisenberg antiferromagnet predicts a slightly sub-linear specific heat \cite{Wantanabe_2014,Kimchi_2018_YMGO}, and a bond-disordered Kitaev magnet also theoretically has sub-linear low temperature specific heat \cite{Knolle_2019_BondDisordered}.
 This suggests perhaps a universal feature of disordered frustrated systems.

 The specific heat in Fig.~\ref{fig:heatcapacity} shows a power law $C \propto T^{0.95(1)}$ up to 1~K, but above $T=1$~K the behavior is sublinear but not power law (Fig.~\ref{fig:PowerLawHC} in Appendix \ref{sec:dimer-model}).
 To describe this behavior, we build a phenomenological specific heat model by summing over a distribution of $S=1/2$ singlet heat capacities of a system of disordered quantum singlets.
 We begin with the equation for specific heat of a generic multi-level system